 Dr. Evered Gibson Brown was born in Kenton, Manitoba on the 19th of January, 1918.
-His parents were Herbert and Anna Brown and his father was a merchant.
-The family moved to Saskatchewan, when Dr. Brown was 3 years old.
+He was the eldest of 2 children born to Herbert Mandale Brown and the former Anna Wright Miller.
+His parents were merchants.
+The Brown family moved to Saskatchewan, when Dr. Brown was 3 years old.
 He had a younger brother named Vernon.

 Most of his schooling was done in Saskatchewan, including two years of pre-medical courses.
 He returned to Manitoba and studied medicine at the University of Manitoba.
 All male students, over the age of 18 years of age and deemed to be fit, were required to take 6 hours of military training every week, as well as keeping up with their scholastic studies.
 Dr. Brown was over the age of 21 and he was required to do 2 weeks of military training in a camp.
 Upon completing his M.D. degree in 1942, Dr. Brown joined the Royal Canadian Air Force.
 He served his country during World War II from 1942 to 1946.